What is a Rigid-flex PCB?

 -

-Consumer products: Used in high-end smartphones, tablets, wearable tech, etc.
+Consumer products: Used in high-end smartphones, tablets, wearable tech, robot vacuum cleaners, etc.

 -